FortiShield/pr-assistant/docs/docs/usage-guide/index.md

 # Usage guide

-This page provides a detailed guide on how to use PR-Agent.
-It includes information on how to adjust PR-Agent configurations, define which tools will run automatically, manage mail notifications, and other advanced configurations.
+This page provides a detailed guide on how to use PR-Assistant.
+It includes information on how to adjust PR-Assistant configurations, define which tools will run automatically, manage mail notifications, and other advanced configurations.

 - [Introduction](./introduction.md)